patauchi/biogeoTools/README.md

 The paper of the application is accesible from https://

-### effect on bias samples on species distribution models
+### Effect of the Bias Samples on Species Distribution Models
 Atauchi, P.J., Peterson, A. T. (2022).